-- o FTA informed SFMTA that the PMOC planned to start the Oversight Procedure (OP) 54 (Readiness for Service) review in April 2021.
-A list of documents required for the OP 54 review was transmitted to SFMTA.
-SFMTA submitted the documents required for the OP 54 review.
+PTA informed SFMTA that the PMOC planned to start the Oversight Procedure (OP) 54 (Readiness for Service) review in April 2021.
+A list of documents required for the OP 54 review was transmitted to SFMTA, and SFMTA submitted the required documents.
 An OP 54 review status meeting was held in June 2021.
 The PMOC submitted the draft spot report for the OP 54 Part 1 review in August 2021.
 SFMTA and the PMOC met in August 2021 to discuss the PMOC's findings and recommendations.
 On October 15, 2021, SFMTA responded to the PMOC's OP 54 Part 1 review, and the PMOC reviewed and discussed SFMTA's responses during the onsite visit the week of November 15, 2021.
 The PMOC also reviewed security-sensitive documents.
 The PMOC began the OP 54 Part 2 review in March 2022.
-An OP 54 status meeting with FTA, the PMOC, and SFMTA in attendance, was held on April 12, 2022, to discuss the OP 54 Part 2 review.
-The PMOC subsequently submitted the OP 54 Part 2 review spot report, and FTA shared the report with SFMTA in June 2022. - As part of the global settlement, TPC has supplemented the electrical specialty subcontractor (Abbett) with additional resources.
-Progress on the traction power and Overhead Catenary System (OCS) work has greatly improved..
+An OP 54 status meeting, with FTA, the PMOC, and SFMTA in attendance, was held on April 12, 2022, to discuss the OP 54 Part 2 review.
+The PMOC subsequently submitted the OP 54 Part 2 review spot report, and FTA shared the report with SFMTA in June 2022.

+- o As part of the global settlement, TPC has supplemented the electrical specialty subcontractor (Abbett) with additional resources.
+Progress on the traction power and Overhead Catenary System (OCS) work has greatly improved.
 As of October 2021, Abbett completed the OCS work in the tunnel and is now continuing on the remaining OCS work.
 Significant signal work remains to be completed.
 It is the PMOC's opinion that the lack of completion of the OCS work for the entire alignment will delay progress on systems integration and testing.
 In addition, the PMOC continues to express concerns regarding ongoing water intrusion issues at stations, especially in systems rooms.
 In December 2021, SFMTA concluded the water intrusion assessment for the YBM Traction Power Room floor.
 In January 2022, the OCS and signal installation was ongoing, but there were delays related to the procurement of OCS equipment.
 Water issues in the YBM Traction Power Room are critical to the advancement of the systems integration.
 On June 20, 2022, a fire incident occurred in the YBM Traction Power Room during testing.
 An investigation of the cause is ongoing.
 SFMTA will replace the equipment damaged by fire with spare parts.
 A report outlining SFMTA's implementation of new safety measures and the remaining testing process was submitted to the San Francisco Fire Department (SFFD) and California Public Utilities Commission (CPUC) for review and approval.
 Once the SFFD and CPUC sign off on the report, SFMTA will resume testing.
 SFMTA is currently projecting four to six weeks of delay due to the fire incident, but this delay will not impact the RSD.
-However, if the approval process of the implementation of safety measures and the testing process takes longer, it will potentially impact the forecasted RSD in September 2022.
-In July 2022, SFMTA reported that the replacement of equipment damaged by fire is continuing and that this work will impact the RSD.
-SFMTA currently forecasts an RSD in November 2022; however, it is the PMOC's opinion that the RSD could potentially be further delayed to the first quarter of 2023 due to the lack of availability of specialty spare parts.

-Major Issues and/or Concerns:
+In August 2022, SFMTA reported that the replacement of equipment damaged by fire is continuing and that this work will impact the RSD.
+SFMTA currently forecasts an RSD in November 2022; however, it is the PMOC's opinion that the RSD could potentially be further delayed to the first quarter of 2023 due to the lack of availability of specialty spare parts. - Major Issues and/or Concerns: